(If you don't see an answer to your question here, please email or call me and I'll be happy to provide an answer)

 How often do I need to get them done?

 Most clients book every 2-3 weeks depending on the set that they have.
-For mascara and classic sets, on average I see clients every 2-3 weeks and for volume sets, ever 4-5 weeks.
+For the Everyday Set on average, I see clients every 2-3 weeks and for volume sets, ever 4-5 weeks.

 Do you use mink lashes?

 I don't use real mink lashes for a variety of reasons.
 The main reason is that I saw a video of how those lashes are sourced and I have a hard time believing companies that make claims of cruelty free mink lashes.
-I don't judge anyone who does use them however what I saw is now deeply ingrained in my mind and I can't bring myself to provide a product or service that may compromise my personal values.
-The second reason is because they don't last as long as synthetic lashes.
-They tend to lose their curl quickly and go straight which isn't very attractive and they don't last as long.
+I don't judge anyone who does use them however what I saw is now deeply ingrained in my mind and I can't bring myself to provide a product or service that blatantly compromises my personal beliefs and values.
+The other reasons are they don't last as long as synthetic lashes, you're at higher risk for an allergic reaction with animal fur on your eyes and within a short period of time, they go flat and lose their curl.

 Instead, I use a faux mink or silk lash which both hold their curls, are rich in color and last.